Enhancing Conformal Prediction via Class Similarity: Extension to Model-Specific Class Similarity

-For a given classifier, the proposed extension requires computing a $C \times C$ class similarity matrix, which we denote by $M$ (recall that $C$ denotes the number of classes).
-The $(c,c')$ entry in $M$ should reflect the similarity between class $c$ and class $c'$, as perceived by the model.
+For a given classifier, the proposed extension requires computing a $C \times C$ class similarity matrix, denoted by $M$ (recall that $C$ denotes the number of classes).
+The $(c,c')$ entry in $M$ should reflect the similarity between classes $c$ and $c'$, as perceived by the model.
 Similarity metrics are typically continuous, e.g., inner products and kernels.
 Binarization of such metrics will require tuning a threshold parameter.
 Hence, we propose to diverge slightly from the method in Section~\ref{sec:method} by allowing the similarity metric to be ``soft'', which also adds more flexibility to the method.
-For $M_{c,c'} \in \mathbb{R}$, upper bounded by $1$ as the maximum level of similarity, we define the soft model-specific penalty function:
+For $M_{c,c'} \in \mathbb{R}$, upper bounded by $1$ as the maximal similarity, we define the soft model-specific penalty function:

 Substituting this penalty in \eqref{eq:score_w_dist} in lieu of the model-agnostic $d$, gives